c-andry/landscape-area-measurements/README.md

 # Description of files in this repository
 * landscape-area-measurements.ipynb : Notebook that classifies imagery and calculates total commercial landscaped area for a given agency's service area.
 * lam-functions.py : Module containing functions for running notebook.
-* landscape-area-measurements.html : Blog post describing project and displaying results.
+* landscape-area-measurements.html : Blog post outlining project and displaying results.

 # Running this workflow